 For more details, plus dog-friendly tips for Melbourne, check out my dog-friendly Melbourne guide

 A more recently available option for pets to stay at in the Melbourne CBD is Ovolo Laneways, located in the east end of the CBD near Victoria’s Parliament House.
-The Ovolo brand recently announcing that all their hotels across Australia were becoming pet-friendly.
+The Ovolo brand recently announced that their entire hotel chain in Australia was becoming pet-friendly.

 Select a dog-friendly room along with a V.I.Pooch package.
 For an additional $80 per night, your dog will receive a plush dog bed, eating and drinking mat, food and water bowls, and a signed “doggy bag”, containing toys, snacks and clean-up bags.
 Up to two dogs are permitted per room, with an additional charge of $100 per night for a second dog.

 Element Melbourne Richmond

-Head 6km east of the CBD for another recently opened pet-friendly choice.
-Element Melbourne Richmond sees the debut of the Element by Westin brand, from Marriott International, an eco-friendly and pet-friendly hotel.
+Head 6km east of the CBD for another pet-friendly choice in Melbourne.
+Element Melbourne Richmond is the Australian debut of the Element by Westin brand, from Marriott International, an eco-friendly and pet-friendly hotel.

 Some of the eco-friendly features of the hotel include oversized windows that provide an abundance of natural light, energy-saving LED lighting and water-saving taps and fixtures.
-There’s a 24-hour fitness centre, including yoga classes, a Bikes-to-Borrow program, and a multi-functional dining space that transforms throughout the day.
+There’s a 24-hour fitness centre and bicycles to rent, plus the hotel is close to the off-lead Fairview Park.